OSVR/OSVR-Docs/Troubleshooting/DeviceSpecific.md

 ## HDK
 ### Skewed Tracker Orientation
-If the HDK tracker is skewed in a normal resting position, even after running osvr_reset_yaw.exe, it’s possible that the accelerometer is not calibrated well.
+If the HDK tracker is skewed in a normal resting position, even after running osvr_reset_yaw.exe, it’s possible that the accelerometer is not well calibrated.

 ![Skewed Tracker](./images/skewed_tracker.png)